jacobmeredith/bookbot/README.md

 A utility for generating a report on how many words and characters are in a given text document.

+## Python version

+The project has been built and tested on `3.12.1`

 ## Usage

 Run the following command after cloning the repository.
 You will have to provide a path to a txt file that is located on your computer.